Wisconsin trounces Tennessee 68-48 for 1st road win of year - WHIZ News

 BIG PICTURE

-Wisconsin: The Badgers got a badly needed win away from home.
-If they could start playing this well away from Madison consistently, their NCAA Tournament hopes could start getting a little more realistic.
-Wisconsin played well without getting much from Ohio State transfer Micah Potter in his second game with the Badgers.
-After scoring 12 points in just over 12 minutes in an 83-64 triumph over Milwaukee lasts week, Potter went scoreless and committed four fouls in just seven minutes.
+Wisconsin: If the Badgers start playing this well away from Madison consistently, their NCAA Tournament hopes could start getting a little more realistic.
+Wisconsin breezed without getting much from Ohio State transfer Micah Potter in his second game with the Badgers.
+After scoring 12 points in just over 12 minutes in an 83-64 triumph over Milwaukee last week, Potter went scoreless and committed four fouls in just seven minutes.

 UP NEXT